Epcot’s Rose and Crown Pub with Fireworks Viewing

 • One entree

-• A table on the patio for easy Harmonious viewing
+• A table on the patio for easy fireworks viewing

 How much will this set you back?
 Rose and Crown Fireworks Dining Package costs: